Characterizations of Toric Varieties via Polarized Endomorphisms: Introduction

 As applications of Theorem \ref{thm-pitrivial}, we have the following characterizations for toric pairs.
 A well known conjecture asserts that projective spaces are the only smooth projective Fano varieties of Picard number one admitting an endomorphism $f$ of degree $\ge 2$ (this kind of $f$ is automatically polarized).
 One may generalize it to the case of arbitrary Picard number.
 Below is a partial solution to it.

 \begin{corollary} Let $X$ be a rationally connected smooth projective variety and $D\subset X$ a reduced divisor.
-Suppose $f:X\to X$ is a polarized endomorphism such that $f^{-1}(D)=D$ and $f|_{X\backslash D}$ is \'etale.
+Suppose $f:X\to X$ is a polarized endomorphism such that $D$ is $f^{-1}$-invariant and $f|_{X\backslash D}$ is \'etale.
 Then $(X,D)$ is a toric pair. \end{corollary}

+We say that a normal projective variety $X$ is of {\it Fano type} if there is a Weil $\Q$-divisor $\Delta$ such that the pair $(X,\Delta)$ has only klt singularities and $-(K_X+\Delta)$ is an ample $\Q$-Cartier divisor.
 The assumption below of $X$ being of Fano type is necessary, since a normal projective toric variety is known to be of Fano type.
-Recall that a normal projective variety $X$ is of {\it Fano type} if there is a Weil $\Q$-divisor $\Delta$ such that the pair $(X,\Delta)$ has only klt singularities and $-(K_X+\Delta)$ is an ample $\Q$-Cartier divisor.